p3lim/p3lim.github.io/index.md

 #### About

+My name is Adrian L Lange, and this is my humble home on the internet.

-I'm Adrian L Lange, a Information Security student at [NTNU](//ntnu.edu).
+I'm currently studying Information Security at [NTNU](//ntnu.edu/studies/bitsec), and I'm most commonly
-I live and breathe tech, and my spirit animal is the bear.

-Sometimes I [write](/archive), but mostly I [code](//github.com/p3lim).
+known for [creating add-ons](//github.com/p3lim-wow) for World of Warcraft.

+Most of my work is found on [GitHub](//github.com/p3lim), but sometimes I [write](/archive).

 #### Contact